Blackview5g/EliteDangerous-EWS/README.md

 ## 🇬🇧 Project Description (English)

-**EliteDangerous-EWS** is a prototype software module written in Python that analyzes the Elite Dangerous Journal log files in real-time.
+**EVS Hyperdition** is a prototype software module written in Python that analyzes the Elite Dangerous Journal log files in real-time.
 Its primary goal is to warn the pilot about hyperspace instability and imminent Thargoid Hyperdiction before the in-game visual effects begin.

 ### ⚙️ How It Works (EWS Logic)